GLOBAL MARKETS-Stocks fall on earnings outlook, dollar eases

 “It’s all about earnings,” Brad McMillan, chief investment officer for Commonwealth Financial in Waltham, Massachusetts said.
 “It’s just people pulling back, pulling their heads in a little bit and saying ‘Wait a minute, maybe we got a little ahead of ourselves, let’s see what the news actually says.'”

-European equity indexes fell for a third consecutive day on reports Germany’s largest lenders were negotiating a settlement with U.S. authorities over their dealings with countries blacklisted by Washington.
+European equity indexes fell for a third consecutive day after reports that Germany’s largest lenders were negotiating a settlement with U.S. authorities over their dealings with countries blacklisted by Washington.
 The talks follow a huge fine for French lender BNP Paribas.

-Safety buying of long-dated Treasuries is seen limiting dollar strength, at least in the near term.
-Three straight days of record closing highs for the S&P 500, the Dow and MSCI’s all-country world index tamped down investor enthusiasm.

 The ECB has made unprecedented policy moves in recent months to stimulate bank lending and revive the euro zone economy.

 Oil prices extended their recent decline as events in Iraq and Ukraine have so far not led to serious disruption in flows.
-Brent fell $1.25 to $108.99 a barrel and U.S. oil lost 35 cents to $103.18 a barrel.
+Brent dipped 96 cents to $109.28 a barrel and U.S. oil lost 1 cent to $103.52 a barrel.
 (Additional reporting by John Geddie in London, Reporting by Herbert Lash; Editing by Meredith Mazzilli)